 Posted by Kristen Hamilton on June 21, 2015 at 1:40 PM

-Proofreading is the last step in the editing process before publishing.
+Copyediting is the last step in the editing process before publishing.
 It focuses mainly on word choice, punctuation, spelling, syntax, and grammar, and is essentially a final read-through to make sure your book doesn’t have any surface errors.

-Proofreading focuses on fixing:
+Copyediting focuses on fixing:

 - Capitalization errors